gengyuncong/Supercoiling/README.md

 # 3. Running the simulation

-Given a specific model, the following step needs to be done:
+Given a specific model, the following steps need to be done:

  1) convert the model file in smbl format (say, "myfile.sbml") to binary format (say, "myfile.lm"):